Long-term care insurance

 What is long-term care insurance?

-Long-term care insurance policies are no longer sold.
-These policies provide a regular income to pay fees for a nursing home or for home care for customers who can no longer look after themselves, because of old age or long-term disability.
+Long-term care insurance provide a regular income to pay fees for a nursing home or for home care for customers who can no longer look after themselves, because of old age or long-term disability.

 Long-term care insurance was usually sold face-to-face on an advised basis.
 The customer would discuss their needs with a financial advisor and may have been given brochures about the cover available.